gamemanual0/gm0/source/docs/robot-design/active-intake/types-of-intakes.rst

 sold by many different manufacturers, is a great option for picking up small game elements such as the minerals from Res-Q or Rover Ruckus.

 Surgical tubing intakes can, and often, have multiple sets of tubing in order to move minerals from the collection point to the holding box.
 This was most often seen in games where robots had to transfer minerals from the field to an elevated location.

 Unlike wheeled and rubber band intakes, which can be spring-loaded, surgical tubing intakes are practically always fixed at a certain height and angle.

 Surgical tubing by itself is soft and pliable.
-Teams have two options:
+Teams have two options

-1) increase the RPM to 800-1000+ RPM, or use polyurethane tubing at a lower RPM (100-250 RPM).
+1) Increase the RPM to 800-1000+ RPM
+2) Use polyurethane tubing at a lower RPM (100-250 RPM).

    Polyurethane tubing can be purchased at a local hardware store and is a clear tubing that is quite stiff.
 Using some lubricant, insert the clear tubing into the surgical tubing for added stiffness.

 It is encouraged that teams test different RPMs and stiffness to develop the optimal intake.
 You will be surprised how changing one small variable such as the